chr1ce/frieren-dungeon/README.md

 ### Game structure

 This game is intended for the mGBA emulator, and uses such keybinds as the user has set.
-By default, START is Enter, SELECT is Backspace, and A is X (yeah...).
+By default, START is Enter, SELECT is Backspace, and A is X.
 + You have a choice between three chests.
 Any one of them could be a mimic... or none of them.
 + You'll never know where the good spells are without checking them all!
 + Press A to interact and check each chest